Clarity logoClarity logoClarity

 In practice, the distinction matters less today than it did 30 years ago.
 Some of the world's largest and most profitable companies are listed on NASDAQ.
 Choosing an exchange is partly about prestige, partly about fees, and partly about tradition.
 From an investor's perspective, you can buy stocks on either exchange through any standard brokerage account.

-The NASDAQ Composite is a stock market index that includes virtually every stock listed on the NASDAQ exchange; over 3,000 companies.
+The NASDAQ Composite is a stock market index that includes virtually every stock listed on the NASDAQ exchange: more than 3,000 companies.
 When financial news says "the NASDAQ was up 2% today," they're referring to the NASDAQ Composite.

 Unlike the S&P 500, which is curated by a committee, the NASDAQ Composite automatically includes any company listed on the NASDAQ exchange.
 It's market-cap weighted, so the largest companies (Apple, Microsoft, NVIDIA) dominate the index's movements just as they dominate the S&P 500.